 4. A Quiet Place to Rest

-When I first got Shania, I made sure that Sephy had a nice and quiet place to rest when he wants to be by himself, away from the nibbles of a new puppy.
-This is especially important if our first dog is older, and tires more easily.
+When I first got a new dog, I made sure that Sephy had a nice and quiet place to rest, away from the nibbles of a playful puppy.
+Like us, a dog may want some time to spend, in peaceful solitude.
+This is especially important if our resident dog is older, and tires more easily.

-A new puppy can be a crazy ball of energy and a big handful, not just for the humans around the house, but also for the existing dogs.
+A puppy can be a crazy ball of energy and a big handful, not just for the people around the house, but also for the existing dogs.

 I set up a consistent routine for my second dog, similar to what I did for my first dog.
-I make sure that the second dog has a fixed schedule for meal-time, play-time, walk-time, and sleep-time.
+I make sure that she has a fixed schedule for meal-time, play-time, walk-time, and sleep-time.

-When it was time for sleep, puppy Shania went into her crate or puppy pen.
-In this way, Sephy got to rest and so did Shania.
-Now that Shania is older, it is no longer necessary to manage them so closely.
+When it is time for sleep, little Husky goes into her crate or puppy pen.
+In this way, my adult dogs get to rest, and so does my little puppy.
+Now that Puppy is older, it is no longer necessary to manage them so closely.
 Both dogs are able to regulate themselves, and give each other space when they need it.

-Still, they each have separate crates that they can go to when they want, and they also get to go out to the backyard whenever they want.
+Still, they each have separate crates that they can go to whenever they want, and they also have access to the backyard.

-If I am not home, which does not happen often, Husky Shania prefers to stay out in the backyard, and Shiba likes staying inside the house.
-I still do not trust them to be alone together in the house because their play can get pretty crazy, they may get over-excited, and end up hurting themselves.
+If I am not home, which does not happen often, Husky prefers to stay out in the backyard and Shiba likes staying in the house.
+I still do not fully trust them to be alone together, because their play can get pretty crazy, they may get over-excited, and end up hurting themselves.

-When we get a second dog, there is a lot of uncertainty.
-Everyone in the family is learning how to interact with puppy, and puppy is learning how to interact with everyone else.
+When we get a new dog, there is a lot of uncertainty.
+Everyone in the family is learning how to interact with Puppy, and Puppy is learning how to interact with everyone else.

 Second Dog – Double Trouble or Double Fun?